Updated: Feb 2

 Myth #2: Build it and they will come

 Creating a social media account/page is only the first part.
 Followers and fans just don't jump on board immediately after that.
-You have to work at it with good, relevant and engaging content, as well as a solid Search Engine Optimization (SEO) strategy.
+You have to work at it with good, relevant and engaging content, as well as a solid social Search Engine Optimisation (SEO) strategy.

 Myth #3: Facebook is dead

 Facebook is the highest ranked social media network in Kenya.
 It is the 6th most visited website, and the most visited social network site in Kenya.
-It has over 7 million active users in Kenya alone, and growing.
-Your target audience is very likely using Facebook!
+It has 2.6 billion active users, with over 7 million active users in Kenya alone, and growing.
+Your target audience is very likely still using Facebook!

 Myth #4: Everyone is on Facebook